 We drove north along the Okunoto coastline and visited the salt company Suzutennen Shio to watch how Noto salt is made after it has been harvested.
 We wound our way up and down and around the tip of the peninsula until our tofu-buying journey brought us to what was seemingly a rest stop with bathrooms and souvenirs.
 Inside, there was a small cooler filled to the brim with different types of tofu, enough that we had to ask the cashier to point out which was oboro.
 We bought six containers of it, tucked them into the cooler, and ate two small cups of it outside at picnic tables.

 We then worked our way to a strawberry patch, where we picked (and ate) several strawberries — and then started packing them into our bowls to take back to Flatt's with us, even though it was clear nobody else was doing so.
 As we were leaving, the woman overseeing the patch politely but firmly told us to sit down on the orphaned van bench in her tent and finish our snack.
 As she pulled over a large bucket for the greens, we quickly gathered it wasn't customary to take the fruit to go.
 She watched carefully as we slowly ate the highly piled bowls we had meticulously stacked.
-Oishii (delicious)? s
+Oishii (delicious)? she asked expectantly.
+Oishii! we said enthusiastically in unison, our mouths stuffed, our bellies bulging.

 (Photo by Samantha Weiss Hills)